Time to act –

 Dr. Sabine Klauke, Member of the Executive Committee, Head of Digital Design Manufacturing and Services, Airbus, France

-Prof. Dr. Wolfgang Wick, Chairman of the German Science and Humanities Council, Cologne
+Prof. Dr. Wolfgang Wick, Chairman of the German Science and Humanities Council, Berlin

 10:45